 Do you have any questions about the pressure cooker lawsuits or complaints listed above?
 Would you like to see if you have a case?
 Please reach out.

 Pressure Cooker Overview

-Pressure cookers are used by kitchen novices and professionals alike due to their ability to both heat and cook food, saving time and cleanup.
+Pressure cookers, sometimes called “multi-pots”, “one-pots”, “instant pots or instants”, and “crock pots” are used by kitchen novices and professionals alike due to their ability to both heat and cook food, saving time and cleanup.
 Pressure cookers work by trapping heat in a pot within a secure lid to prevent steam from escaping.
 This not only warms up the food but cooks it at an even temperature.

 What’s the problem?

 Oftentimes pressure cookers reach temperatures far above 200 degrees, making their reliability of the utmost importance.
-However, malfunctions indicating the device is ready to be opened, as well as defective rubber rings around the lip of the pot, have jeopardized the safety of consumers.
+However, malfunctions indicating the device is ready to be opened, as well as defective rubber rings around the lip of the pot, and other defects have jeopardized the safety of consumers.

 If a pressure cooker is opened before steam has escaped the entirety of the pot, it creates an “explosion” of the contents inside once it is released.

-At temperatures of 200+ degrees, this can lead to severe second and third degree burns.
+At temperatures of 200+ degrees, this can lead to severe first, second, and third-degree burns.
 Anyone in the vicinity of the pressure cooker is at risk of having hot contents spilled onto their body.

 The woman was not new to using pressure cookers and indicated she had been for quite some time.
 She was using a towel, as some users like to do, to clean up the moisture from the steam escaping her Instant Pot pressure cooker.

 Within moments, the pot exploded and hot contents of the pressure cooker went flying across her kitchen.
 She suffered burns on her neck and arm.